amantaya/ResBaz23-GitHub-Collaboration/README.md

 ![](Attachments/GitHubFlow.png) Credit ^[https://media.geeksforgeeks.org/wp-content/uploads/20220214111138/GitHubFlow.jpg]

 GitHub flow is a simple branching strategy where each person creates a new branch typically called `feature` for development.
 Once the code on the `feature` branch is ready to be integrated into the `main` branch, the person submits a *Pull Request* for others to review.
 During the pull request, others can discuss the proposed changes and make any necessary edits to the files.
 Once the pull request has been approved, the code from the `feature` branch is merged back into the `main` branch, and the feature branch is typically deleted.

->[!Note]
+>**Note:**
 >I set up a branch protection rule to prevent users directly pushing commits to the `main` branch on GitHub.
 Branch prtoection rules can be helpful to ensure code is reviewed before it enters production ^[https://docs.github.com/en/repositories/configuring-branches-and-merges-in-your-repository/managing-protected-branches/about-protected-branches]

 First we will create a new branch called `andrew/feature`.
 The `-c` flag creates a new branch called `andrew/feature` and the `git switch` command changes your current branch to this new branch.

 ```Shell
 git switch -c andrew/feature